wordofwarning/wordofwarning.org/current/2016-emergency/index.md

 # ABOUT THE SHOW - GENERIC
 artist: "Emergency 2016" # the name of the artist or company
-show: "A free day-out for the curious." # the name of the show
+show: "A free day out for the curious." # the name of the show
 artist_size: 1
 show_size: 3
 season: Emergency 1|10|2016